 The religious education curriculum which includes the Circle of Grace and Family Life programs conforms to the guidelines of the Diocese of Providence.
 All students are to participate fully in the religious education programs both in the classroom and in all liturgical services in the school and church.
 Non-Catholic students are excused only from the reception of Holy Communion and the Sacrament of Reconciliation.

 Curriculum maps for all grades and subjects are posted below here for your accessibility.

-Individual student growth, group progress, and school programs are monitored by means of the Diocesan testing programs (ACRE and Terra Nova) and teacher prepared assessments and tests.
+Individual student growth, group progress, and school programs are monitored by means of the STAR testing and teacher prepared assessments and tests.

 An essential part of the instructional program, homework serves to reinforce learning, clarify and review skills and material learned in class, and provide an opportunity for their individual growth through creative experience, in-depth study and supplementary reading.
 Homework will not be given as a means of discipline.

 - Students need a quiet atmosphere for studying and support with good time management to be successful.

 - Parents may supervise the doing of homework, but need to remember it is to be the child’s work.

 - A reasonable amount of homework will be given.
 Please be aware that different students will take different amounts of time to complete their assignments.